 The best way to move from place to place is to type the direction you want to go.
-Acceptable directions are NORTH or N, SOUTH or S, EAST or E, WEST or W, NE.
-NW.
-SE.
-SW (or NORTHEAST, NORTHWEST, SOUTHEASTor SOUTHWEST respectively), and also U or UP, and D or DOWN.
+Acceptable directions are North or N, South or S, East or E, West or W, NE or Northeast, NW, SE, SW (or Northwest, Southeast or Southwest respectively), and also U or Up, and D or Down.

-When you enter a particular place (ZORK calls any kind of place a "room") for the first time.
-ZORK usually displays the name of the room, a description of it, and then descriptions of any interesting objects in the room with which you might want to interact.
-When you return to a room.
-ZORK normally displays just the name of the room and the names of the objects in it.
+When you enter a particular place (ZORK calls any kind of a place a "room") for the first time, ZORK usually displays the name of the room, a description of it, and then descriptions of any interesting objects in the room with which you might want to interact.
+When you return to a room, ZORK normally displays just the name of the room and the names of the objects in it.

 The VERBOSE command tells ZORK to show the descriptions of rooms and objects every time you go there, not just the first time.
 The BRIEF command tells ZORK to fully describe only newly encountered rooms and objects, as it did initially.
-For moving through areas you already know well, the SUPERBRIÉF command tells ZORK to show only the name of the room (even on your first visit there), and not even to mention objects in the room.
+For moving through areas you already know well, the SUPERBRIEF command tells ZORK to show only the name of the room (even on your first visit there), and not even to mention objects in the room.
 You can always get a description of the room you are in and the objects in it by typing LOOK (or the abbreviation L).